 Errors capturing DXA data

-A DXA body density scan produces quantitative data.
-This includes clinically significant information, such as BMD, T-score, and Z-score.
-DXA readers will typically dictate these values on to a report along with an interpretation.
+A DXA body density scan produces quantitative data, including clinically BMD, T-score, and Z-score.
+DXA readers will typically dictate these values to a report along with an interpretation.

 The dictation process is a source of error.
 Research has found speech recognition software error rates of at least 7%.